savvystrider/savvystrider.github.io/docs/what-is-postman.md

+# What is Postman?

-> **Postman** is an API platform for building and using APIs, and generating API documentation.
+**Postman** is an API platform for building and using APIs, and generating API documentation.

-Postman is known as a **GUI REST client**, meaning it has a graphical user interface.
+Postman is known as a **GUI REST client**, meaning it has a graphical user interface and can invoke REST services.

-We will use Postman to make a `GET` request for the weather using the [OpenWeatherMap API](https://openweathermap.org/api).
+For this exercise, we will use Postman to make a `GET` request for the weather using the [OpenWeatherMap API](https://openweathermap.org/api).

-To use this API, you must create an account and create an `API key`:
+To use this API, you must create an account and create an `API key`.

-`e326886bb536c5eac65ccc70df1067bb`

-***

-### How to make a request with Postman
+## How to make a request with Postman

 1. Download and install Postman.
 2. Open Postman.